PoodleSlayer/StreamLabsScripts/GameCommands/README.md

 ## Command Usage

 In the included `command_list.json` file you can add commands you wish to use with this script.
 The example commands included are in the format of cheat codes for a game like GTA Vice City, where the corresponding input to the game is a single string of letters with no spaces.
-Currently this script is limited to purely alphabetic input (must be only letters, no spaces) but I will probably expand this pretty soon based on needs.
+Currently this script supports letters, numbers, spaces, periods, and back-ticks (the thing next to the 1 key) for the virtual key inputs.

 Using the example commands provided in the `command_list.json` file we see that a value of `cheat1` corresponds to the string `CHEATONE`.
-To use the chat command a user simply types
+To use the chat command a user simply types:
 ```
 !command cheat1
 ```
 and the script will attempt to send the corresponding text keys `CHEATONE` to the game/app that currently has focus.
+The keys are **case-insenstive** for convenience, so even if you name the command `cHeAt1` in your `command_list.json` file, a user can just type `cheat1` to use it!
+Or `CHEAT1`, `CHeaT1` etc.

 Feel free to completely modify the `command_list.json` file, just be sure to keep it in the format of:
 ```json